ORNL-BSEC/ornl-bsec.github.io/index.md

 The [Biomedical Sciences, Engineering and Computing](https://www.ornl.gov/division/csed/biomedical-sciences) (BSEC) group at [Oak Ridge National Laboratory](http://www.ornl.gov) catalyzes interdisciplinary biomedical research on national medical challenges that is synergistic with the DOE mission and ORNL capabilities.

-Supporting DOE’s strategic goal for improved US economic competitiveness and quality of life through innovations in science and technology, the group brings together scientists to solve challenging biomedical problems that can benefit from the unique ORNL resources:
-(i) broad spectrum of core expertise in physics, chemistry, mathematics, biology, engineering, and computer science; (ii) leading high performance computing infrastructure, specialized equipment, and sophisticated instrumentation; (iii) proven platform for productive multidisciplinary collaborations with academia, industry, medical centers, and federal agencies; and (iv) experienced technology transfer for commercialization and licensing.
+Our ongoing projects with the [Joint Design of Advanced Computing Solutions for Cancer (JDACS4C)](https://ncip.nci.nih.gov/blog/joint-design-advanced-computing-solutions-cancer-jdacs4c-right-collaboration-right-time-accelerate-cancer-research/) and the [Exascale Computing Project's Cancer Deep Learning Environment](https://press3.mcs.anl.gov/candle/) are provided here.

 Oak Ridge National Laboratory is a multi-program science and technology laboratory managed for the U.S. Department of Energy by UT-Battelle, LLC.
 Scientists and engineers at ORNL conduct basic and applied research and development to create scientific